emersonmde/anchor-chain/README.md

 Anchor Chain is a Rust framework designed to simplify the orchestration of workflows involving Large Language Models (LLMs).
-Inspired by LangChain, Anchor Chain provides a set of easy-to-use and extensible building blocks that enable developers to create robust and efficient LLM-based applications quickly.
+Inspired by LangChain, Anchor Chain provides a set of easy-to-use and extensible building blocks that enable developers to create LLM-based applications quickly.
-The framework prioritizes type safety, processing efficiency, and flexibility through its carefully designed APIs and abstractions.
+The framework prioritizes type safety, processing efficiency, and composibility by design.

 Anchor Chain is currently under active development and its API is subject to change.
 The framework has not yet reached a stable 1.0 release, and